awsdocs/aws-cloudformation-user-guide/doc_source/aws-properties-secretsmanager-rotationschedule-hostedrotationlambda.md

 *Update requires*: [No interruption](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/using-cfn-updating-stacks-update-behaviors.html#update-no-interrupt)

 `MasterSecretArn`  <a name="cfn-secretsmanager-rotationschedule-hostedrotationlambda-mastersecretarn"></a>
-The ARN of the secret that contains elevated credentials\.
-You must create the elevated secret before you can set this property\.
-The Lambda rotation function uses this secret for the [ Alternating users rotation strategy](https://docs.aws.amazon.com/secretsmanager/latest/userguide/rotating-secrets_strategies.html#rotating-secrets-two-users)\.
+The ARN of the secret that contains superuser credentials, if you use the [ Alternating users rotation strategy](https://docs.aws.amazon.com/secretsmanager/latest/userguide/rotating-secrets_strategies.html#rotating-secrets-two-users)\.
+CloudFormation grants the execution role for the Lambda rotation function `GetSecretValue` permission to the secret in this property\.
+For more information, see [Lambda rotation function execution role permissions for Secrets Manager](https://docs.aws.amazon.com/secretsmanager/latest/userguide/rotating-secrets-required-permissions-function.html)\.
+You must create the superuser secret before you can set this property\.
+You must also include the superuser secret ARN as a key in the JSON of the rotating secret so that the Lambda rotation function can find it\.
+CloudFormation does not hardcode secret ARNs in the Lambda rotation function, so you can use the function to rotate multiple secrets\.
+For more information, see [JSON structure of Secrets Manager secrets](https://docs.aws.amazon.com/secretsmanager/latest/userguide/reference_secret_json_structure.html)\.
 You can specify `MasterSecretArn` or `SuperuserSecretArn` but not both\.
 They represent the same superuser secret\.
 *Required*: No
 *Type*: String
 *Update requires*: [No interruption](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/using-cfn-updating-stacks-update-behaviors.html#update-no-interrupt)

 `MasterSecretKmsKeyArn`  <a name="cfn-secretsmanager-rotationschedule-hostedrotationlambda-mastersecretkmskeyarn"></a>
-The ARN of the KMS key that Secrets Manager uses to encrypt the elevated secret if you use the [alternating users strategy](https://docs.aws.amazon.com/secretsmanager/latest/userguide/rotating-secrets_strategies.html#rotating-secrets-two-users)\.
-If you don't specify this value and you use the alternating users strategy, then Secrets Manager uses the key `aws/secretsmanager`\.
-If `aws/secretsmanager` doesn't yet exist, then Secrets Manager creates it for you automatically the first time it encrypts the secret value\.
+The ARN of the KMS key that Secrets Manager used to encrypt the superuser secret, if you use the [alternating users strategy](https://docs.aws.amazon.com/secretsmanager/latest/userguide/rotating-secrets_strategies.html#rotating-secrets-two-users) and the superuser secret is encrypted with a customer managed key\.
+You don't need to specify this property if the superuser secret is encrypted using the key `aws/secretsmanager`\.
+CloudFormation grants the execution role for the Lambda rotation function `Decrypt`, `DescribeKey`, and `GenerateDataKey` permission to the key in this property\.
+For more information, see [Lambda rotation function execution role permissions for Secrets Manager](https://docs.aws.amazon.com/secretsmanager/latest/userguide/rotating-secrets-required-permissions-function.html)\.
 You can specify `MasterSecretKmsKeyArn` or `SuperuserSecretKmsKeyArn` but not both\.
 They represent the same superuser secret KMS key\.
 *Required*: No
 *Type*: String